 - 8.1.
-The school is free to determine, within the statutory curriculum content outlined in section 7, what pupils are taught during each year group. - 8.2.
-The school always considers the age and development of pupils when deciding what will be taught in each year group. - 8.3.
-The school plans a progressive curriculum, such that topics are built upon prior knowledge taught in previous years as they progress through school to provide a smooth transition to secondary school. - 8.4.
+We have decided, within the statutory curriculum content outlined in section 7, what pupils are taught during each year group. - 8.2.
+We considered the age and development of pupils when deciding what will be taught in each year group. - 8.3.
+We plan a progressive curriculum, such that topics are built upon prior knowledge taught in previous years as they progress through school to provide a smooth transition to secondary school. - 8.4.
 As with Relationships Education above, the content formally taught in each year group is based on the coverage within the PSHE scheme, HeartSmart, as listed below.
 However, further content will be covered again at other times, for example on themed days and weeks or through Act of Worship or other subject content, particularly Science and P.E.